darienmiller88/TodoApp-Minimal-api/README.md

 var app = builder.Build();
 ```
 The five major operations, as well as the `.Use()` methods are all defined on that `app` variable.
-It's very node in design obviously, but with all of the power of the ASP.NET framework backig it.
+It's very node in design obviously, but with all of the power of the ASP.NET framework backing it.

 #### Dependency injection

+Dependency Injection is technique in C# where one class instance is registered as part of another class instance, which will allow methods of that instance to have access to the methods of the first class instance.
+It is what makes the `builder.Services.AddScoped<ITodoService, TodoService>();` method of the WebApplicationClass so powerful.
+Rather than each route handler to the MapRequests have a response and request object, each handler can essentially have as many parameters as there are services registered with the builder instance!

+In the above example, I added both my TodoService interface and TodoService instance as a Dependency for the builder class, so now when I add a handler to the `.MapXXX()` methods, I can pass `ITodoService` to them as a parameter!

+#### Razor Pages

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.